 Cornwall, Buckinghamshire, Greater Manchester, Northumberland and Cumbria local authorities were selected by the government in August 2020 to receive a share of £1 million of funding to set up ‘Local Nature Recovery Strategies’ (LNRS) pilot studies.
+A strategy has been published for Cornwall that looks at Marine Nature Recovery (MNR) – First steps towards MNR within Cornwall’s inshore seas.

 The Hampshire Biodiversity Information Centre (HBIC) was contracted by Natural England in 2015 to produce a detailed Ecological Network Map for Hampshire on behalf of the Local Nature Partnership (LNP).
 A draft was produced in 2016 and has since been road tested and updated to reflect changes in site designations and habitat mapping over the intervening period.
-A yearly update is recommended going forward.
-The map represents the hierarchy of international, national and locally designated sites of importance for biodiversity, plus other priority habitats and, importantly, areas identified for habitat restoration or creation.

 In October, 2020 the South East Nature Partnerships adopted a series of principles (this will be reviewed as national guidance emerges).
 It makes the following statements regarding marine and coasts.